 Finally, it’s worth being aware of the FAQ pages on Warhammer Community, which you can find here.
 Back in the bad old days FAQs were few and far between, but modern Games Workshop is at least trying to keep on top of the game and release regular updates – books generally receive an FAQ and errata about 2-4 weeks after release, and then there’s a cycle of quarterly balance updates with bi-annual points updates.
 Starting with the next points update at midyear, Games Workshop will be releasing points updates digitally and for free.

 Short answer: yes.

 Long answer: yes, but it’s quite bad.
 In its present form it’s not quite as bad as it was in our initial review, but at time of writing it still lacks the army builder advertised, its presentation is still poor, and it now has the odd problem of the content you get on the paid subscription reducing as time goes on – you can still access any 8th edition content that hasn’t been replaced, but for new books such as the 9th edition codexes you need to scan an app code to get access to the content at all, by buying a physical book.
 This means that your £3.99/month subscription got you all the rules at the end of 8th, which was convenient even if not presented that well, but as time goes on you can access fewer things without spending money purchasing the books.
 As things stand, at some future point your subscription will get you literally nothing.
 It’s a baffling situation all round.
 On the plus side, if you have content unlocked it’s quite helpful as a reference, and it does generally include FAQ and errata changes

 Adepta Sororitas/Sisters of Battle

-The Codex contains the vast majority of the rules for playing Sisters, with a few FAQ tweaks.
-They no longer have any Forge World units to speak of.
+- The Codex contains the vast majority of the rules for playing Sisters, plus Cruasde rules for the faction.